onemouth/lldb-commoncrypto/README.md

 ## Future work

-Capture more functions of CommonCrypto
+Capture more arguments of functions CommonCrypto has provided.